davidthai4/Secure-File-Sharing/README.md

 # Project 2: Secure File Sharing System

-This repository contains the implementation of a secure, distributed file sharing system for CS161.
+This repository contains the implementation of a secure, distributed file sharing system.
 The system provides end-to-end encryption, secure file sharing with access control, and efficient large file handling.

 ## Overview